Best Spring Destinations for Culinary Vacations

 We suggest skipping the tourist ridden international restaurants and indulge in the local staples instead.
 Here are some of our favorites: soupe à l'oignon gratinée (French onion soup), confit de canard (duck confit), coquilles St-Jacques (scallops), macarons, or pain au chocolat (chocolate croissants).

 Did you know that spring is one of the best times to visit Hungary’s capital?
 The weather is getting warmer, the beautiful flowers and lush trees come to life, and it is always a pleasure to explore the off-the-beaten places.

-You should know that the Hungarian cuisine is hearty and based on meat.
+You should know that Hungarian cuisine is hearty and based on meat.
 As it is located on the Danube, fresh fish dishes are also available.
-Don’t forget to try goulash –a hearty stew made from various meats -or chicken paprikas with homemade noodles.
-End the meal with palacsinta – crepes- or bejgli – poppy seed roll.
+Don’t forget to try goulash (a hearty stew made from various meats) or chicken paprikas with homemade noodles.
+End the meal with palacsinta (crepes) or bejgli (poppy seed roll).

-Technically, there’s no such thing as spring in this ‘Island of the Gods”.
-Here, spring actually falls on the start of the dry season where’s there’s plenty of sun, warm weather and not much precipitation.
-It’s an ideal time to go hiking, enjoy the beach, and have fun with a variety of watersports on offer.
+Here, spring falls at the start of the dry season when there’s plenty of sun, warm weather, and not much rain.
+It’s an ideal time to go hiking, enjoy the beach, and have fun in the water.

-What you may already know is that this flavorful Indonesian cuisine has Chinese and Indian influences.
-Most of it is based on rice, vegetables, fish, and meat – and a lot of condiments.
+Based on rice, vegetables, fish, and meat, the flavorful Indonesian cuisine has Chinese and Indian influences.
 Be sure to try the babi guling (suckling pig) or bebek betutu (slow-roasted duck).